Through The Fibro Fog

 🍽 How to serve

-In some ways this butternut squash stuffed with rice is a complete meal, with vegetables, protein and carbohydrates all wrapped up in string!
-It's quite filling so I tend to have a salad or perhaps some of my honey rosemary roast vegetables on the side.
+In some ways this butternut squash stuffed with rice is a complete meal all wrapped up in string!
+It's quite filling so I tend to have a salad or perhaps some of my honey rosemary roast vegetables or roasted Brussels sprouts and broccoli on the side.

-rice stuffed butternut squash on a wooden board on a striped cloth.
+rice stuffed butternut squash on a wooden board on a striped cloth next to a small bowl of tahini with a spoon in it.

 📖 More butternut squash recipes